 Logo

-The Online Graduate Programs operate in six online sessions, which are typically seven weeks in length.
+The Online Graduate Programs operate in six online sessions, as follows:

-First Semester Registration: Incoming students are registered for their first semester (both online sessions) with the help of their Admissions Counselor after they have submitted their seat deposit.
+First Semester Registration: Incoming students are registered for their first semester (both online sessions) during their individualized New Student Advisement Meeting, after they have submitted their seat deposit.
 Incoming M.S. students must take MSLS 500 in their first session.
 Exceptions require Dean approval.

-Ongoing Student Registration: After the first semester, students self-register using the tools and information provided in the Online Student Center (Canvas).
+Ongoing Student Registration: After the first semester, students self-register using the tools and information provided in the Online Student Center (in Canvas).
 Registration details and timelines are shared with ongoing students via email when registration periods are approaching (approximately one month prior to the start of a new semester).
-Students register for both online sessions (1 and 2) of a semester during the same registration period.
+Students register for both online sessions (1 and 2) of the given semester during the same registration period.

-Thesis: M.S. and LL.M. students are eligible to take the two-part Thesis course only in their final semester.
+Thesis: M.S. and LL.M. students take the two-part Thesis course only in their final semester.
 Exceptions require Dean approval.
+Students may take additional courses during their Thesis semester.

-Required Materials: While many courses do not require students to purchase textbooks or other materials, and any required materials can be purchased from any source of your choosing, always check the Bookstore listing, as this serves as the official listing of requirements for Online Graduate courses.
+Required Materials: While many courses do not require students to purchase textbooks or other materials, and any required materials can be purchased from any source of your choosing, always check the Bookstore listing, as this serves as the official listing of required materials for Online Graduate courses.

 Current Students: Go to Online Student Center for more information.